What is cryotherapy?

 - Whole-prostate cryotherapy treats the whole prostate, including both the cancer cells and the healthy prostate tissue.

-Focal cryotherapy isn’t suitable for all men.
-This will depend on the size of your cancer, and where it is in your prostate.
+Focal cryotherapy isn’t suitable for everyone and will depend on the stage and grade of your cancer.

 Who can have cryotherapy?

 In the UK, cryotherapy is only available either in specialist centres or as part of a clinical trial.
 This is because it is newer than some other treatments, so we don’t know as much about the risk of side effects or how well it works in the long term.

 Cryotherapy could be a suitable first treatment if your cancer hasn't spread outside your prostate (localised prostate cancer) and is in CPG 1-3 (low or medium risk of spreading).

 You may be able to have cryotherapy as part of a clinical trial only, if:

 - your cancer has broken out of your prostate (locally advanced prostate cancer)

 - your cancer has spread to other parts of your body (advanced prostate cancer).

 Cryotherapy can also be used to treat localised prostate cancer that has come back after treatment with external beam radiotherapy or brachytherapy.
 This is called salvage cryotherapy.